PDBe-KB/pisa-analysis/README.md

 ```
 ## Dependencies

-The process runs PISA-Lite as a subprocess and requires apriori compilation of PISA.
+The pisa_analysis process runs PISA-Lite as a subprocess and requires apriori compilation of PISA.
 For more information on how to compile PISA-LITE visit our internal page:

 [PISA-Lite documentation](https://www.ebi.ac.uk/seqdb/confluence/pages/viewpage.action?spaceKey=PDBE&title=Interaction+and+interfaces+-+assemblies)